simula/dynmhs/README.md

    -S fdff:b44d:605c:0:a00:27ff:fedb:ad69 -S fdc9:dc25:8e35:0:a00:27ff:feaa:bc91 \
    -D 8.8.8.8 -D 2001:4860:4860::8888
 ```
 Connectivity is always over the primary interface, i.e.&nbsp;172.30.255.4 and&nbsp;fdff:b44d:605c:0:a00:27ff:fedb:ad69.
 The reason is: This default route has the lowest metric!
-Also, simply using the same metric for both routes does not work as well.
+Also, simply using the same metric for both routes does not fix the issue.
 Then, just the first default route in the routing table would get used.

-To get the setup working as expected, it is necessary to configure separate routing tables for each network, and routing rules to select a routing table according to the *source* IP address:
+To get the setup working as expected, it is necessary to configure separate routing tables for each network, and routing rules to select a routing table according to the *source* IP address.
+For example:

-* Rule 2000: for packets from 172.30.255.4 use routing table #2000.
+* Rule #2000: for packets from 172.30.255.4 use routing table #2000.
-* Rule 2000: for packets from fdff:b44d:605c:0:a00:27ff:fedb:ad69 use routing table #2000.
+* Rule #2000: for packets from fdff:b44d:605c:0:a00:27ff:fedb:ad69 use routing table #2000.
-* Rule 3000: for packets from 192.168.255.4 use routing table #3000.
+* Rule #3000: for packets from 192.168.255.4 use routing table #3000.
-* Rule 3000: for packets from fdc9:dc25:8e35:0:a00:27ff:feaa:bc91 use routing table #3000.
+* Rule #3000: for packets from fdc9:dc25:8e35:0:a00:27ff:feaa:bc91 use routing table #3000.

 Rules:
 ```